 WHAT YOU CAN EXPECT ME TO CHARGE

-FEES: An initial assessment is £1000.00.
+FEES: An initial full diagnostic assessment is £1000.00.
+An initial consultation, where substantial background information is already available, is likely to be less than this and based on not less than a 60 minute consultation.
 Most straightforward follow-up appointments or annual reviews are 30 minutes and cost £250.00.
 Reviews after a more prolonged period of time or with new problems may require 60 minutes and cost £500.

 Fees include a brief letter (to you and your GP).
 Multiple letters, special letters to schools or education authorities, telephone calls to and liaison with other professionals etc. take time and I need to charge for these pro rata.